priyanshpsalian/MHSSCE-2023-HACKATHON/README.md

 # 🌟 Spread the word!

-If you want to say thank you and/or support active development of the Well app:
+If you want to say thank you and/or support active development of the Smart Hire:

 - Add a GitHub Star to the project!
 - Tweet about the project on your Twitter!